Reweighting simulated events using machine-learning techniques in the CMS experiment: Deep neural network using classification for tuning and reweighting

 We set up the NN $\Phi$ with two hidden layers, each with 100 nodes.
 The classifier $F$ comprises three hidden layers and two output nodes for binary classification, where each hidden layer consists of 100 nodes.
 The latent space has dimension 128.
 The ReLU~\cite{agarap2018deep} activation function is used for all layers, except for the classification output that uses the softmax function.
 All models are implemented in \textsc{keras}~\cite{chollet2017keras} with the \textsc{TensorFlow} back end~\cite{tensorflow2015-whitepaper}, passing the data sequentially through both networks.
 The \textsc{adam}~\cite{kingma2017adam} optimization algorithm is used to update the NN parameters during the training for minimizing the cross-entropy loss function for 100 epochs, where each epoch represents a complete pass of the entire training data set through the network.
 The training and validation loss functions measure the performance of the NN on training and validation data, respectively, checking how well the NN predictions match the true values.
 To prevent overfitting during training, the ``early stopping'' method is used to stop the training process if the validation loss does not improve for a certain number of epochs.
 For example, a patience value of 10 indicates that the training is stopped after 10 epochs without improvement of the validation loss.
-We use an early stopping with patience values of 10 for both \hdamp and \PQb quark fragmentation trainings and with patience values of 30 for \MINNLO training.
+We use an early stopping with patience values of 10 for both the parton shower matching and \PQb quark fragmentation trainings, while we use patience values of 30 for the \MINNLO training.
 The learning rate is set to 0.001 in all scenarios.
 A hyperparameter optimization, specific for each case, is performed for the size of the training inputs and the batch size, where the latter refers to the number of events in the training samples processed simultaneously before the model parameters are updated.
+To select the best set of hyperparameters, the training is repeated with different choices of hyperparameters and the training giving the best reweighting result is chosen.
+We find that more complex tasks require a larger batch size, which also depends on the number of events provided as input to the NN.
 Specific samples have been generated for each of the scenarios discussed in this paper.